Connecting topological strings and spectral theory via non-autonomous Toda equations: Outlook

 \item Another intriguing direction to explore involves developing a deeper physical understanding of the operators appearing in the dual four dimensional limit, namely \eqref{n24d} and \eqref{Aop}.
 These operators correspond to difference equations which are solved by a certain type of surface defects in the self-dual phase of the four dimensional $\mathcal{N}=2$ $SU(N)$ SYM \cite{matijn-alba}.
 However, at present it is unclear how to construct such operators directly from the physics of four dimensional gauge theory.

-\item Equations \eqref{mresult} and \eqref{mmap} provide an explicit solutions for the connection problem of non-autonomous Toda equations \eqref{eq:Todatau3} when half of the initial conditions are fixed, that is when \eqref{eta0} is set.
+\item Equations \eqref{mresult} and \eqref{mmap} provide an explicit solutions for the connection problem of non-autonomous Toda equations \eqref{eq:Todatau3} when half of the initial conditions are fixed, that is when \eqref{eta0} is set\footnote{Relation \eqref{mmap} connects parameters of the two tau functions, whereas \eqref{mresult} defines the connection constant.}.
 Extending this to generic initial conditions would be of significant interest.
 For instance we expect a generalisation of the map \eqref{mmap} to have a geometrical interpretation via Fock-Goncharov and Fenchel-Nielsen coordinates, parallel to \cite{Coman:2020qgf}.
 Relatedly, we note that the connection problem for non-autonomous Toda with the extra requirement \eqref{eq:reflection}, was studied very recently in \cite{Guest:2023spy}.
 We would like to explore more in this direction in our future work.

 \item Focusing on the relation between non-autonomous Toda equations and 4d $\mathcal{N}=2$ $SU(N)$ SYM, a more fundamental question one can ask is why this relation exists.
 One approach is to study the surface defects coupled to the bulk 4d theories \cite{Cecotti:1991me, Bonelli:2022iob}.
 The non-autonomous Toda equations are the $tt^*$ equations for the surface defects viewed as 2d theories.
 On one hand, the 2d $tt^*$ equations have been generalized to higher dimensions \cite{Cecotti:2013mba,Gaiotto:2010okc}.
 On the other hand, in \autoref{nnteq}, we show that solutions of q-deformed Toda equations are closely related to 5d $\mathcal{N}=1$ $SU(N)$ SYM theories which are geometrically engineered by $X_{N-1}$ toric CY manifolds.
 Above all, we expect the q-deformed Toda equations to be obtained from the $tt^*$ equations of the 3d defects coupled to the bulk 5d SYMs.
 We would like to explore more in this direction in our future work.